rwxrob/boost/README.md

 ![WIP](https://img.shields.io/badge/status-wip-red.svg)

-Every [May the 4th] I hold a free series of live-recorded *Beginner Boost* sessions on Twitch and YouTube that runs through the end of July (or so).
+Every [May the 4th] I hold a free series of live-recorded *Beginner Boost* sessions on Twitch and YouTube that run through the end of July (or so).
 Below is the outline of current and planned content.
 This is a living document; it changes from day to day --- even hour to hour --- [like software].